 Money may be able to buy love however fighting over it will bankrupt a relationship.
+We must come to the point where we must wonder if the relationships we choose are for love or for money.

 As a result, there are three things one must consider before advancing a relationship to the next level: Family, Faith, and Finances.